How to apply

 For BSc Psychology We ask for the following qualifications at A level, or equivalent:

 Science subjects we accept include Biology/Human Biology, Chemistry, Environmental Science, Mathematics, Further/Additional Mathematics, Physics, Psychology, and Statistics.
 We do not accept General Studies.
-You also need to have GCSEs in Mathematics at grade B or 6 and English at grade C or above.
+You also need to have GCSEs in Mathematics at grade B or 6 and English at grade C or 4 or above.

 We can accept other qualifications including Scottish Highers, Welsh Baccalaureate, Irish Leaving Certificate, International and European Baccalaureates, GNVQ and BTEC.
 A full list is given in the University of Sheffield's online prospectus: